varda/varda/README.rst

 * `Manwë`_ - Python client library and command line interface to Varda.
 * `Aulë`_ - Web interface to Varda.

+Please see the `tutorial
+<https://varda.readthedocs.io/en/latest/tutorial.html>`_ for how to get
+started with all of these components.

 Use cases
 ---------